 No. Carriers of SMA will never get SMA because they have one working copy of the SMN gene, which gives their bodies enough of the protein to be healthy.

-If I am a carrier, will my children have spinal muscular atrophy?
+Will my children have spinal muscular atrophy?

 Since children get half of their traits, like eye and hair color, from their mother and half from their father, the answer depends on whether your partner is a carrier.